pyama86/git-assets-canly-releaser/README.md

-# README for git-assets-canaly-releaser
+# README for git-assets-canary-releaser
 ## Overview
-The git-assets-canaly-releaser is a tool designed to automate the deployment of the latest release assets from GitHub repositories.
+The git-assets-canary-releaser is a tool designed to automate the deployment of the latest release assets from GitHub repositories.
 It facilitates a Canary release strategy where new software versions are rolled out incrementally to a subset of users before making it available to everyone.
 This helps in detecting and addressing any potential issues early in the release process.

 ```mermaid
 graph TD